Immokalee Road (CR 846) at Randall Boulevard Intersection Project Development and Environment (PD&E) Study

 When is the first public meeting?

-The first public meeting will be the alternatives public meeting.
+The first public meeting will be a Public Information Meeting.
 At this meeting, the project purpose and need, potential intersection improvements, environmental constraints, and roadway typical sections options will be available for comment.
-This meeting is tentatively scheduled for spring 2016.
+Click here for more information on the Public Information Meeting.

 Public participation is solicited without regard to race, color, national origin, age, sex, religion, disability or family status.
-Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services (free of charge) should contact Mr. Tony Sherrard, FDOT Project Manager, at (863) 519-2304.
+Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services (free of charge) should contact Mr. Marlon Bizerra, FDOT Project Manager, at (863) 519-2250.